-52 Poetry Writing Prompts — If your students have ever questioned the value of poetry, or if they have ever tried to write poems themselves, then celebrating poetry is a wonderful opportunity to help them appreciate the art more deeply.
+52 Poetry Prompts for Kids — If your students have ever questioned the value of poetry, or if they have ever tried to write poems themselves, then celebrating poetry is a wonderful opportunity to help them appreciate the art more deeply.

 This chance for reflection on the art of poetry can help students improve their own writing.
 Whether they’re writing about writing poetry or trying to write some poems themselves, they’ll be practicing a powerful form of expression.

 Poetry can help students appreciate the texture of language – and journaling about poetry will help them understand the emotions that language can stir.
 Through journaling, students find a new medium for the expression of feelings and thoughts.

 With these 52 poetry prompts for kids, students will get the chance to think about poetry and write their own.
 Have them begin by considering questions such as whether or not there are rules for poetry and where inspiration can be found.
 Then, they can move on to writing their own poems about themes covering everything from growing up to celebration.
 As they consider poetry and practice the art, students will gain an appreciation and understanding of this important form of writing.